adamalbsoul/adamalbsoul.github.io/_portfolio/6-group9.md

     image_path: assets/images/group92.webp
     alt: "screenshot 3"
 ---
+A positive, feel-good shoot ‘em up based on 80’s arcade games such as Space Invaders, Defender and Galaga.

-Sidescroller made for GCU along with 6 teammates.
+Made for Glasgow Caledonian University along with 6 teammates.
 Features original artwork, sounds, a promotional website, and is playable in a web browser.

 {% include gallery caption="Screenshots" %}